 - Opens Door for Expansion – seeing new products come in and go gives you a glimpse of current trends which can often lead to profitable ventures and partnership.

-- Insurance Costs – property insurance for warehouse operations is considerably higher as you would need to have insurance packages for everything, including the stock you would be storing.
+- Insurance Costs – property insurance for warehouse business is considerably higher as you would need to have insurance packages for everything, including the stock you would be storing.

 - Too Much Space – sadly, there is such a thing as having too much space with too few merchandise or clients to serve.
 Several factors including improper niche matching and low stock turn-over.